Wayne Harris II

 [Note: ‘Duke of Westpoint’ was bred and owned by Peter and Robyn Hodgson of ‘Chamorel Park Stud’, Upper Rouchel near Aberdeen.
 Peter was the ‘driver’ behind the formation of the Hunter Valley Blood Horse Breeders Association.
 See HTBA and ‘Bold Scone Venture’ on this website blog.]

-Harris’ climb to the top as an apprentice was such that, whist based in the country, he won three successive Sydney junior riding premierships between 1979 and 1981.
+Harris’ climb to the top as an apprentice was such that, whilst based in the country, he won three successive Sydney junior riding premierships between 1979 and 1981.

 He rode a record breaking 558 winners as an apprentice, highlighted by his unforgettable 1979 Golden Slipper triumph at Rosehill on Bart Cummings’ filly Century Miss.